szudev/interview/gpt-react-junior5/README.md

 [x] Implement a feature that allows the user to filter the data by country.
 [x] Avoid sorting users again the data when the user is changing filter by country.
 [x] Sort by clicking on the column header.
+[x] Use tanstack query to replace the some states.